Brontis Jodorowsky

 Brontis Jodorowsky (born 27 October 1962) is a Mexican-French actor and theatre director.

+Personal life

-He is the son of Chilean-French writer, director and actor Alejandro Jodorowsky and French actress Bernadette Landru.
+Brontis Jodorowsky was born on October 27, 1962 in Mexico.
+He is the son of Chilean-French writer, director, and actor Alejandro Jodorowsky and French actress Bernadette Landru.

-Life and career
+His daughter, the actress Alma Jodorowsky, was born in France.

+Career

-Jodorowsky was born in Mexico.
-His first film experience was a prominent role in his father's 1970 film El Topo.
+Jodorowsky had his first film experience as a prominent role in his father's 1970 film El Topo.

-When he was 12 years old, his father cast him in a planned film adaptation of Dune by Frank Herbert.
+When he was twelve years old, his father cast him in a planned film adaptation of Dune by Frank Herbert.
 He was trained to play the part of the novel's protagonist, Paul Atreides.
 He had been taught by Jean-Pierre Vignau, a famous French coach in Japanese jujitsu, karate, judo, aikido, and also knife and sword combat.
 His training was intensive: 6 hours a day, seven days a week over a period of two years until the film project was shelved.
-Brontis described the training as painful and merciless.
+In the documentary Jodorowsky's Dune Brontis described the training as painful and merciless.